1994

 I found what I needed."

-Now he couldn't deny it anymore.
+Now he couldn't deny it any longer.
 His mother rang up Joanne, who came and picked

 Jack up.
-Around Christmas he went into rehab for the first time.
+Around Christmas Dave went into rehab for the first time.

 "When I came out, Teresa met me.
 We went to get some lunch and she said,